 - PiTFT display.
 Various sizes and models are available — PiTFT Plus variants for the Pi Model A+, B+ and Pi 2 — or classic PiTFT variants for the original Model A or Model B boards.
 See featured product links to the right.
 It must be a PiTFT (connecting to the GPIO header, not composite or HDMI) with 320x240 resolution (no higher), must have resistive or capacitive touch.

 - Raspberry Pi Camera Board.
 For general work you’ll want the regular version.
 For special projects like security or nighttime nature photography, you can experiment with the infrared version.

 - A WiFi adapter allows the camera to upload photos to Dropbox (requires account, free).

 - A USB battery pack makes the whole camera portable.
-If using WiFi and/or a Model B Pi, you’ll want a robust battery pack that can provide 1 Amp (some are limited to 500 mA max).
+If using WiFi, you’ll want a robust battery pack that can provide 1 Amp (some are limited to 500 mA max).

-Some additional parts, tools and skills are also required: soldering iron and solder for connecting the header to the PiTFT display; some means of holding all the pieces together — could be as simple as a few rubber bands, to a drilled-out plastic electronics enclosure, to an elaborate custom 3D-printed case.
+Some additional parts, tools and skills are also required: optional buttons or headers on PiTFT displays require soldering; some means of holding all the pieces together — could be as simple as a few rubber bands, to a drilled-out plastic electronics enclosure, to an elaborate custom 3D-printed case.
 This all depends on your available resources.
 Read through to see what’s involved in the project and come up with ideas along the way.

 Other Raspberry Pi – Point & Shoot Cameras!